bone-machine/Just-KernelSU-Next-A52s-5G/README.md

 ```

 ## KSU-Next and other notes
-I have yet to find any app that complains about root while using [crDroid ROM](https://crdroid.net/a52sxq/12) for this device with KSU-Next manual hook implementation and Zygisk-Next.\
-I have no need to implement SUSFS (you can check [MySelly](https://github.com/crdroidandroid/android_kernel_nothing_sm7325)'s repo if you need to implement it and how to do so)

 Use [mountify](https://github.com/backslashxx/mountify) as the primary metamodule

 Update GPU drivers with this [KSU module](https://t.me/adrenolabsupport/242/1157).
 Newer versions of this module aren't compatible with this device.
 One notable issue is that you won't be able to upload stories on Instagram or send any media through DMs if you do update it.
 Stick with this one.
 You also need `mountify` for it to work